 Machine Learning is accomplished through dozens of algorithms with specific use cases.
 They are broadly categorized as follows:

-- Supervised Learning: Supervised Learning involves inferring predictive relationships between various data points based on labelled training data sets and the comparison of these sets to new unlabeled data.
+- Supervised Learning: This involves inferring predictive relationships between various data points based on labelled training data sets and the comparison of these sets to new unlabeled data.

-- Unsupervised Learning: Unsupervised Learning is used to discover relationships across unlabeled datasets where no labelled training data is available to infer relationships.
+- Unsupervised Learning: This is used to discover relationships across unlabeled datasets where no labelled training data is available to infer relationships.

-- Reinforced Learning: Reinforcement Learning is between these two extremes where a trial and error approach is used – there is some form of feedback available for each step in the learning process to guide it towards the most accurate predictions.
+- Reinforced Learning: This is done between these two extremes where a trial and error approach is used—there is some form of feedback available for each step in the learning process to guide it towards the most accurate predictions.

-6 Examples of Machine Learning Algorithms and their Benefits
+Examples of Machine Learning Algorithms and Their Benefits

 To get an idea of how these types of Machine Learning work and how they can benefit your business, below we explore six algorithms split by learning category.